The-Marcy-Lab-School/se-unit-5/lesson-3-forms/practice-set/exercises.md

 0. When building web applications, why are forms important?
 Why do we need to use them?

 1. In HTML, write a form for a user sign up page.
-We should take the users first name, last name, birth year, password, a password confirmation, and a short bio.
+We should take the users first name, last name, birth year, password, a password confirmation, a short bio, and a submit button.

 2. For the form above, what are some of the types of validations that you would want to include on the form inputs using JavaScript?